College of Nursing Courses

 NURS 5990 Special Studies In Nursing 1-4 hrs.

+May be repeated; maximum credit 8 hours.
 One or more students collaborate in clinical investigations and other studies of special problems in nursing and health care under the direction of the faculty.
 Students may select areas related to their long-term interests and future research or clinical programs.

 Course Component